AppThreat/atom/README.md

   --method-annotation-filter <value>
                            filters in slices that go through methods with specific annotations on the methods.
 Uses regex.
-  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000
+  --max-num-def <value>    maximum number of definitions in per-method data flow calculation - defaults to 2000 --legacy-dataflow        use the classic data-flow engine and disable mini-graph fragment caching.
+By default atom uses the faster, lower-allocation Flux engine with fragment caching enabled.
 Command: parsedeps
 Extract dependencies from the build file and imports
 Command: data-flow [options]